srekrishnas05/SoC/README.md

 - **VHDL-2008** throughout — no vendor-specific primitives
 - **Vivado** — used for behavioural simulation and synthesis checks (not targeting FPGA primitives)
 - **GHDL** — fast behavioural simulation for the NPU (the 32×32 array is too large for comfortable FPGA synthesis)
-- **arm-none-eabi-gcc** — bare-metal C toolchain for software targeting the CPU
 - **SkyWater 130nm PDK + Efabless/OpenLane** — tapeout flow (planned)

 ---